 Profile of a risk asset

-While those are good companies no doubt, I actually believe there's room in your portfolio today for slightly more "risk" ... and I'd like to help you put it there.
+While those are undoubtedly good companies, I actually believe there's room in your portfolio today for slightly more "risk" ... and I'd like to help you put it there.
 But before we can do that, we need to be sure we're working from the same assumptions.

 Make yours like mine